pyOpenSci/pyopensci.github.io/_posts/2022-10-18-what-makes-a-python-package-healthy.md

 Yup, my question exactly. *Help!*

+Melissa and Hao ye nail it - health metrics are multi-dimensional and perspective based.

+# TODO where does this go?
+Community

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">Also note - a lot of folks developing scientific software are more interested in the pragmatic side of open source (i.e availability, making the codebase public and accessible) rather than building a community around it.</p>&mdash; ✨Tania Allard 💀🇲🇽 🇬🇧 she/her (@ixek) <a href="https://twitter.com/ixek/status/1577914450505601024?ref_src=twsrc%5Etfw">October 6, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+The melissa qote about metrics not capturing community management work ...
+# TODO community manager item
 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Depends on what is &quot;health&quot;.
 Sustainability?
 Funding?
 Maintainability?
 Culture?
 I think most metrics are proxies to some other thing we want to measure, but are not representative.
 For ex looking at github, a bunch of the work done by community managers is not captured at all.</p>&mdash; Ax=13!!! (@melissawm) <a href="https://twitter.com/melissawm/status/1577776074863288324?ref_src=twsrc%5Etfw">October 5, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-# I wonder if this goes at the top?
-## The ecological perspective always rules

-I may be a bit biased here considering I have a degree in ecology BUT...
-I definitely agree with Hao Ye - health metrics are (and should be) multi-dimensional and different metrics will capture different things.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">I think, much like &quot;ecological stability&quot; - <a href="https://t.co/lJe2Fa0ycR">https://t.co/lJe2Fa0ycR</a> - , &quot;health&quot; here is multi-dimensional and different metrics will capture different facets, such as growth, transparency in governance, stability / backwards compatibility, etc.</p>&mdash; Hao Ye will haunt you for bad keming (@Hao_and_Y) <a href="https://twitter.com/Hao_and_Y/status/1577739685841059842?ref_src=twsrc%5Etfw">October 5, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+> I may be a bit biased here considering I have a degree in ecology BUT...
+I definitely support the ecological perspective always and forever :)

-## What are the needs of pyOpenSci?
+### What are the needs of pyOpenSci?

+As Justin from Napari and CZI points out, we need to think carefully about the organization's goals and what we need to measure as a marker of success and as a flag of potential issues.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">I think that relevant metrics really depend on who is evaluating &quot;health&quot; and what their needs are.</p>&mdash; Justin Kiggins (@neuromusic) <a href="https://twitter.com/neuromusic/status/1577743299531534336?ref_src=twsrc%5Etfw">October 5, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-# Todo - buckets to organize this: Maintenance, Infrastructure, Community Adoption
+Below, I organize metrics into three buckets:

+1. Infrastructure
-## Maintenance ????
+2. Maintenance
+3. Community adoption (and usability??)

+Theses three buckets I think are all priorities of pyOpenSci.

+Note: DEIA is another critical concern for pyOpenSci but I won't discuss that today in this specific blog post.

+## Infrastructure in a Python open source GitHub repository as a measure of package health

+So here I start with infrastructure as a preliminary measure of package health.
+When think of infrastructure I think about the files and "things" available in a repository that support it's use.
+I know that no bucket is perfectly isolated from the others but i'm taking a stab at this here.

 ### What does GitHub (and Ivan) think about health checks for (Python) open source?